mgrand/crypto-shuffle/README.md

 The most secure way to share the key to decrypt a message is to keep it somewhere different than the encrypted message.
-However this creates the challenge of creating a mechanism to manage al of the random key and keeping track of which key goes with which encrypted text.
+However this creates the challenge of creating a mechanism to manage all of the random key and keeping track of which key goes with which encrypted text.
 The inconvenience of having to do this may be unacceptable.

+### Sharing Keys on the Blockchain

 If the encrypted message is stored on a blockchain, it may be considered convenient to store the crypto-shuffle key on the same blockchain.
 In